kingsleynwoye/kingsleynwoye/README.md

 # About
-Kingsley Nwoye is a Software Engineer with over 5 years of experience in the tech space and the Founder & CEO of Range Universe, where he focuses on a customer-first approach to building the company.
-He engages directly with customers to gather feedback and refine the product, oversees public communications, and manages early-stage recruitment to ensure the team is aligned with the mission.
-His hands-on work with customers directly informs strategic decisions and helps shape the company culture.
+Kingsley Nwoye is a Software Engineer with over half a decade of experience in technology and agriculture.
+He is the Founder & CEO of Range Universe and Nature Ambience, where he focuses on a customer-first approach to building companies.
+He engages directly with customers to gather feedback and refine products, oversees public communications, and manages early-stage recruitment to ensure the team is aligned with the mission.
+His hands-on work with customers directly informs strategic decisions and helps shape company culture.

 # Mission
 - To impact and solve real life problems with technology.